MasterScott/gsoc/README.md

 ### Better support pinning to a major/minor version with Homebrew Bundle and `@`-versioned formulae
 Users of Homebrew Bundle may wish to pin to a particular version of a package without knowing about versioned formulae.
 These formulae should be used automatically when possible.
 Inspiration can be taken from RubyGems and a `Brewfile.lock` file could be generated.

-### Complete public API documentation
-Not all of Homebrew's public APIs are documented.
-These should all be documented and the presentation optimised to make it easier for people writing new formulae.
-This will involve figuring out how existing code works, what APIs can be made private or hidden and discussing with Homebrew maintainers how best to describe a given API.

 ### Add features to resources
 Homebrew provides `resource` blocks for lightweight formulae-like things within formulae.
 These should be extended to support patching with `patch do` blocks, inferring versions from the formula, sharing cached resource downloads when the same file is downloaded between formulae, being conditionally downloaded and other improvements you suggest.